 To play a power chord in F with the root note on the low E string, place your index finger on the first fret of the E string.
 Next, use your ring finger to hold down the A string at the third fret and use your pinky to hold the D string at the third fret.
 Strum just the three strings you are holding down.

 Maintaining the same shape with your left hand, move each finger up one fret.
 Strum only the strings you have fretted.
 Now you’re playing a power chord in F#.

-Now, move each finger down one string, so that now you are holding the second fret on the A string with your index finger and the fourth fret on the D and G strings with your ring and pinkie fingers respectively.
+Now move each finger down one string, so that you are holding the second fret on the A string with your index finger and the fourth fret on the D and G strings with your ring and pinky fingers, respectively.
 Strum these three strings.
 You are now playing a power chord in B.